Multi-user passive beamforming in RIS-aided communications and experimental validations: Experimental Results

 \begin{enumerate}[(1)] \item Initialization: Randomly generate reflection coefficients matrix following Rademacher distribution. \item Setting: Transmit known pilots to all users. \item Direct link estimation: Traditional LS channel estimation of direct link after turning off the RIS. \item RIS-aided link estimation and reflection coefficients calculation: Turn on the RIS and switch the reflection coefficients of the RIS depending on the pre-generated Rademacher matrix, and at the same time the users sample received signal and reconstruct the cascaded channel vector based on the samples.
 With the objective of maximizing the spectral efficiency of the whole system, utilize the QTLM algorithm and calculate the reflection coefficients. \item Beamforming: Apply the computed reflection coefficients to the RIS. \end{enumerate}

-It is worth noting that, the estimation of the direct link can be solved by conventional LS method once we assume that the RIS absorbs the incident electromagnetic wave.
+It is worth noting that, the estimation of the direct link can be solved by conventional LS method once we assume that the RIS absorbs the incident electromagnetic wave, which was implemented in a dedicated time slot, separate from the estimation of the cascaded channel.
 In our experiments, in order to simply reach the state of absorption, we cover the RIS with wave-absorbing materials.
 However, another approach to reach the same effect is illustrated in \cite{imani2020perfect}.
 The work points out that, by tuning the resistance and reactance of the element, the input impedance of RIS can be changed, which will result in perfect absorption of the incident electromagnetic wave when it is matched with free-space impedance.